Navigation

 Brussel sprouts, 86% water

-Love them or hate them, this Christmas dinner staple consists of an estimated 86% water.
+Love them or hate them, these cruciferous vegetables have an estimated 86% water.
 Brussel sprouts are a great source of folic acid (folate).
 This is essential for your body to make red blood cells, and important for the development of babies during pregnancy.
 Folic acid also helps your immune system to work well and reduces tiredness.

-Tip: Give your vegetable stir-fry an extra boost by adding brussel sprouts to other traditional wok ingredients like peppers, pak choi and beansprouts.
+Tip: Give your vegetable stir-fry an extra boost by adding Brussel sprouts to other traditional stir fry ingredients like peppers, Pak choi and beansprouts.

 Water rich foods - brussel sprouts